Sweetapolita

 4. Place your remaining chocolate cake layer atop the mousse and repeat the Tiramisu layer (lady fingers, coffee brush, filling, cocoa powder).
 Carefully place the final red velvet cake layer on top, face-down.
 Gently adjust the cake so that it is straight and lined up properly. *Cake 911: If you find there are any spots where the fillings are oozing, fill those areas with some of the buttercream.
 Cover with plastic wrap and refrigerate for at least 30 minutes.

 5. Add a few drops of the pink gel paste to the Italian Meringue Buttercream and stir well to blend colour and remove air bubbles.
 Frost the entire outside of the cake with the pink buttercream until you have a smooth layer, sealing in all crumbs.
 Refrigerate until the frosting firms up, about 30 minutes.
 Repeat with another layer of pink buttercream, working to achieve a smooth finish.
 Chill cake for at least 15 minutes.
 To create the piped borders, fit a medium pastry bag with a coupler and icing tip #22 and pipe a shell-style border along the top and bottom of the cake.
-Add a sugar rose, if desired.
+Add a sugar rose, if desired, or top with your favourite sprinkles (see notes below for suggestions!).

 6. Keep refrigerated (this cake will stay moist) for up to 2 days, but serve at a cool room temperature.